nicholaswmin/dyno/README.md

 both of them are native extensions of the [User Timing APIs][perf-api].

-The metrics collector automatically records their timings as histograms, which is then attached to it's corresponding `task thread`.
+The metrics collector automatically records their timings as histograms, which are then attached to their corresponding `task thread`.

 > In the following example, `performance.timerify` is used to
 > instrument a function named `fibonacci`.